sio-iago/sio-iago.github.io/_posts/2022-11-14-important-concepts-to-get-started.markdown

 Kotlin support, enabling a very flat learning curve, since you already know the framework and is just getting used to the new language syntax.

 When I started learning Kotlin I was no beginner to Functional Programming.
-I already new functional constructs (`map`, `filter`, `reduce`) but coming from a Java background, the first thing that came to mind is _"let's convert it to a stream like we do in Java"_.
+I already knew functional constructs (`map`, `filter`, `reduce`) but coming from a Java background, the first thing that came to mind is _"let's convert it to a stream like we do in Java"_.
 But that's far for the optimal Kotlin way of doing it, since it has native support to a lot